Enough With Sensei Scumbag's Shenanigans!

 This is not a post to indict our industry, and I'm not claiming that it's more a problem in the martial arts than it is in any other endeavor.
 Bad guys take advantage of vulnerable people in all walks of life, all hobbies, all situations, and all sports.
 Most of you reading this condemn this sort of thing, would never engage in this behavior, and wish you got to these guys first before the law did.

-Because most of us are, in fact, good guys (and gals).
-The VAST majority of us are!
+Most of us are, in fact, good guys (and gals).
+The vast majority of us are!

-However, we need to face the facts that martial arts culture has some serious tendencies that make it easier for scumbags to operate than in other walks of life.
+However, we need to face the fact that martial arts culture has some inherent tendencies that make it easier for scumbags to operate than in other walks of life.
 Indeed, it may make it harder for us to spot and eliminate scumbags from our community.